YuePanEdward/GH-ICP/README.md

 ### Now available on Windows.
 Compiled with Visual Studio 12 2013 Win64 Release

-PCL 1.8 Required
+> PCL 1.8+ Required

-OpenCV 2.8 Required
+> OpenCV 2.4+ Required

+> LibLas Required

+> VTK 6.2+ Required

+> Boost 1.59+ Requried

 ### How to use
-1.Input Target cloud
+> 1.Input Target cloud

-2.Input Source cloud
+> 2.Input Source cloud

-3.Input parameter list or directly use the GH-ICP default settings for pairwise large-scale TLS registration
+> 3.Input parameter list or directly use the GH-ICP default settings for pairwise large-scale TLS registration

-4.Estimate the approximate overlapping rate (IoU) of the point cloud pair
+> 4.Estimate the approximate overlapping rate (IoU) of the point cloud pair

 ### Parameter list
 Take the TLS (outdoor buildings) registration parameter setting as an example.